The Alan Turing

 Then the Alan Turing Cryptography Competition is for you!

 Now in its sixth year, the Alan Turing Cryptography Competition is aimed at secondary school children up to Year 11 (England and Wales), S4 (Scotland), Year 12 (Northern Ireland).
 You don't need to be a computer whizz or a mathematical genius - you just need to keep your wits about you and be good at solving problems!
 (See here for eligibility.)

 |In his relatively short life, Alan Turing - code-breaker, mathematician and founding father of computer science - made a unique impact on the history of computing, computer science, artificial intelligence, developmental biology, and the mathematical theory of computability.|

 Cryptographical techniques are used everywhere in modern everyday life.
-For example, Skype (speech) and Blackberry (text) use encryption to prevent eavesdropping, many websites use encryption to process credit card payments securely, and banks use it so that people can safely do their internet banking at home.
+For example, Whatsapp and many similar programmes use encryption to prevent eavesdropping, many websites use encryption to process credit card payments securely, and banks use it so that people can safely do their internet banking at home.
 Here you can find a quick introduction to cryptography.

 |1.||If your team are the first to solve any of the six chapters, then each team member wins £15 in Amazon gift vouchers.|

 |2.||Each member of the teams that finish in first, second and third place on the leaderboard win £30, £25 and £20, respectively, in Amazon gift vouchers, and the teams' schools will win a trophy.|